AltSysrq/avalanche/SPEC.md

 evaluation results are each passed to the function as a single parameter, or possibly spread if this state is set by a builtin macro.

-Barewords and A-Strings evaluate to their string value.
+Barewords, A-Strings, and Verbatims evaluate to their string value.

 Substitutions evaluate to the result of executing their contents.